How Culture Shapes Identity and Daily Life

 Family Structure and Social Roles

-Family is a major source of cultural influence.
+Family is a primary source of cultural influence.

 Parenting Styles

-Cultural beliefs shape how children are raised.
-Some cultures emphasize discipline and obedience, while others encourage independence and creativity.
+Cultural beliefs shape child-rearing practices.
+Some cultures emphasize discipline and obedience, while others promote independence and creativity.
+These approaches impact self-confidence, problem-solving abilities, and emotional development.

 Gender Roles

 Traditional cultures may assign specific roles to men and women, influencing career choices, responsibilities, and social expectations.
-In more modern societies, gender roles are becoming more flexible.
+In modern societies, gender roles are often more flexible, reflecting evolving social norms.

 Education and Learning Attitudes